The 4 Stages of Psychological Safety™ Behavioral Guide

 Help others feel safe enough to challenge the status quo, innovate, and make things better.

-Inclusion Safety Tip #23 Respond to Messages Promptly
+Inclusion Safety Behavior #23 Respond to Messages Promptly

 Respond to messages promptly.
 In part, the timeliness of your response communicates your respect for that person.
 Although there are times that justify a delayed response, try to respond promptly to those who leave you inquiries.
 When you are consistent in your response pattern, you communicate inclusion.